The Smile Identity eNaira Primer

 To understand Central Bank Digital Currencies (CBDCs), we need to start with the basics.
 A currency is a store of value, a unit of account, and a medium of exchange.
 Most currencies, including the naira, are fiat currencies.
 This means they are not backed by a physical commodity like gold but are guaranteed by the government who, in turn, controls money supply and sets policies to manage the economy.

 What is a CBDC?

 At its very core, a CBDC is fiat currency in digital form.
-CBDCs are directly backed by the central bank which partners withrather than retail banks towhich can nonetheless act as official distributors of the CBDC.
+CBDCs are directly backed by the central bank rather than retail banks which can nonetheless act as official distributors of the CBDC.

 Indeed, CBDCs can be made available in several ways:

 Through bank accounts: Traditionally, the role of the central bank is to settle payments between banks and provide liquidity when needed.
 But in the case of an account-based CBDC, the role of the central bank expands in scope to include providing accounts to consumers, either directly or through an intermediary like a retail bank or a wallet.
 In the case of a wallet, the central bank still holds the liability on the CBDC.
 Account-based CBDCs can be managed on a blockchain but unlike cryptocurrency, the ledger is controlled by a single entity, the central bank, and the entities to which it provides access.
 The consumer must authenticate her real identity to access the account and the CBDC inside it.